 - 1 pound baby potatoes, halved

-- ½ teaspoon saffron threads, crumbled
+- ½ teaspoon saffron threads

 - 1 cup coconut milk, lite or regular